 A Lively Celebration of Dia de los Muertos Brings Families to the Clearwater Community Volunteers Center

-The Clearwater Community Volunteers Center brings local families together in celebration of Dia de los Muertos in traditional mexican style.

-CLEARWATER, FL, UNITED STATES, October 31, 2019 /EINPresswire.com/ -- On October 27, 40 families and children delighted in a traditional Mexican-style Day of the Dead Celebration at the Clearwater Community Volunteers (CCV) Center.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+31, 2019 (GLOBE NEWSWIRE) -- On October 27, 40 families and children delighted in a traditional Mexican-style Day of the Dead Celebration at the Clearwater Community Volunteers (CCV) Center.
 The celebration, in honor of the Catholic and ancient Aztec-steeped history of the holiday, was organized in partnership with the Way to Happiness Association Tampa Bay.
 While instructing about the holiday, the event taught families about “Respecting the Religious Beliefs of Others.”

 The Day of the Dead, or Dia de los Muertos, is a traditional Mexican holiday where families and friends commemorate the lives of departed loved ones with joyous festivities and foods that the deceased persons enjoyed in life.
 During the holiday it’s believed that the boundary between the land of the dead and the land of the living disappears and families can be reunited with their lost loved ones again, hence festivities that both the living and dead participate in to celebrate the unification.